Compare any two graphics cards:

 Intro

-Compare those specs to the Radeon HD 6950 2GB, which uses a 40 nm design.
+Compare all of that to the Radeon HD 6950 2GB, which uses a 40 nm design.
 AMD has clocked the core frequency at 800 MHz.
-The GDDR5 RAM is set to run at a speed of 1250 MHz on this model.
-It features 1408 SPUs along with 88 TAUs and 32 ROPs.
+The GDDR5 memory works at a frequency of 1250 MHz on this specific model.
+It features 1408 SPUs along with 88 Texture Address Units and 32 ROPs.

 Display Graphs